IronTony/react-native-redux-toolkit-starter-app/README.md

  - files with logic and Views with tsx extension
  - files with Stylesheet and others with ts extension

-*REMEBER: the entry point file in the root of the project MUST be index.js*
+*REMEMBER: the entry point file in the root of the project MUST be index.js*

 ---